 Depreciation and amortization expense.
 Depreciation results primarily from the apartment properties of the MF Properties.
 Amortization consists of in-place lease intangible assets recorded as part of the acquisition-method of accounting for the acquisition of MF Properties and deferred finance cost amortization related to the closing of the TEBS and TOB Credit Facilities.
-Approximately \$1.3 million of the increase in depreciation and amortization expense from the first nine months of 2012 to the first nine months of 2013 is related to Woodland Park which became an MF property effective June 1, 2013, Maples on 97th which was acquired at the end of August 2012, the additional depreciation recorded once the Residences at Weatherford's construction was completed and placed in service in second quarter of 2012, and the additional depreciation recorded once the Residences of DeCordova's new unit construction was completed in the third quarter of 2012.
-The remaining increase is related to the additional amortization expense reported on the Partnership's financing.
+Approximately \$1.3 million of the increase in depreciation and amortization expense from the first nine months of 2012 to the first nine months of 2013 is related to Woodland Park which became an MF property effective June 1, 2013, Maples on 97th which was acquired at the end of August 2012, the additional depreciation recorded once the Residences at Weatherford's construction was completed and placed in service in second quarter of 2012, and the additional depreciation expense reported on the Partnership's financing.